*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - When sitting at the catch, users can bend fully at the knee with solid foot support and ankle flexion for proper rowing motion.

 - Comfortable Handle, Quiet Strap

 - The ergonomic low-stress grip reduces hand fatigue and allows you to row longer.
-The strap is also much quieter than a chain and is constructed of a polyester webbing (like a seat belt) that won’t tear or break.
+The strap is also much quieter than a chain and is constructed of polyester webbing (like a seat belt) that won’t tear or break.

 - The touchscreen is easy to see with crisp graphics and 1080 resolution.
-The touchscreen is sensitive even with sweaty hands.

 - The Hydrow will sync with any number of Bluetooth chest straps so you can read your HR right on the screen.